Idaho Marijuana Laws

 Idaho is hesitant to legalize cannabis because there is currently no accepted medical use at the federal level.
 Idaho's position is that the marijuana plant components be properly evaluated by the same scientific process through which the Food and Drug Administration (FDA) tests every legal medication in the country.
 While the Idaho Office of Drug Policy has continually opposed cannabis legalization, it approves the use of Epidiolex, an FDA-approved CBD-based drug for persons with epilepsy in the state.

 There have been several attempts to put medical cannabis on Idaho's ballot for over 10 years but to no avail.
-However, a certain activist group is now moving to put a new initiative on the 2024 ballot and legalize medical marijuana in the state.
-The group must obtain about 74,000 signatures from registered Idaho voters in 18 legislative districts of the state to put the initiative on the 2024 ballot.
+However, in November 2024, a certain activist group filed a ballot measure to legalize cannabis for personal use in the 2026 election.
 A marijuana bill, House Bill 370, was introduced during Idaho's 2023 legislative session.
 However, the bill, which was a personal bill, was meant to begin a discussion rather than to be passed into law.
 It has failed to advance and is considered dead in the state’s legislature.

 Timeline of Cannabis Law in Idaho